wesley-trantham/idle-protractor-example/README.md

 The setInterval in the idle service make it appear that angualar is constantly busy.
 Reference: https://github.com/angular/angular/issues/8089

-In terminal 1: npm install, npm run pree2e, npm start In terminal 2: npm run e2e
+In terminal 1: npm install, npm run pree2e, npm run e2e

+You may comment out the line `idleService.watch()` in app.component to see the E2E test succeed.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.